-When Abraham Lincoln said “a house divided against itself cannot stand,” he wasn’t talking about the kind of political divisions we see today.
-Americans may differ sharply on issues like immigration and abortion, but there is no single issue in 2018 that geographically and economically divides the country in the same way that slavery did in the 1850s.
+When Abraham Lincoln said “a house divided against itself cannot stand,” he wasn’t talking about the kind of political divisions common today.
+Americans may differ sharply on issues like immigration and abortion, but there is no single issue that geographically and economically divides the country in the same way that slavery did in the 1850s.
 Back then, the U.S. was so divided that many feared it would break out in civil war—a fear that Lincoln unwittingly stoked.

 In general, Democrats then were the party of the slave-holding south and Republicans were the party of the free north that opposed slavery’s expansion.
 Yet Republicans weren’t too concerned about Lincoln’s race because they thought Senator Douglas, a Democrat, might be open to working with them against expanding slavery.